MIT-LCP/gcp-physionet-data/datathon/organizer/README.md

 # Rules

 - DO NOT clog the `physionet-data` project with unnecessary buckets and tables, including tests and backups.
-If you want to figure out how gcp works, create your own projects using your own account.
+Or if you create test projects or datasets, DELETE THEM immediately after you are done.
+Otherwise, create your own projects using your own account.